Internet DRAFT - draft-hajjeh-tls-identity-protection

 } CertificateVerify;

-The Signature type and structure are described in the Sections 7.4.3
+The Signature type and the basic CertificateVerify message structure

 With block ciphers in CBC mode, the IV is the last ciphertext block